gtsli/grocery_e-receipt/README.md

 The following displays the general pipeline of the project.
 For more information about this project and the pipeline process, review the accompanying documentation.
 <img src="imgs/Pipeline_Static.jpg" width="1000" height="600">

-# Getting Started
+# Install Guide

+## Pre-requisites
+Before continuing, it is necessary to have several components:
+* A C++ compiler.
+Please install [Build Tools for Microsoft Visual Studio]([https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2017)).
+Scroll down to `Tools for Visual Studio 2019` and press download on the section titled: `Build Tools for Visual Studio 2019`.
-This project requires [python 2.7](https://www.python.org/downloads/release/python-2713/).
-Please install [python 2.7](https://www.python.org/downloads/release/python-2713/) for the designated operating system you are using.
+* This project requires [python 3.6](https://www.python.org/downloads/)+.
+Please install [python 3.6](https://www.python.org/downloads/) for the designated operating system you are using.
 If asked about putting python in your PATH, say yes.

-This project also requires installing [postman](https://www.getpostman.com/downloads/).
+* This project also requires installing [postman](https://www.getpostman.com/downloads/).
 Please install postman [here](https://www.getpostman.com/downloads/).

-Next, open a terminal or command prompt.
+Once all the above pre-requisites are downloaded, open a terminal or command prompt.
 Navigate to the root directory of the project.
-To install all the libraries and dependencies required for the project, follow the command:
+We have provided a build script to install all of the necessary dependencies and libraries for this project.
+To install them, follow the command:
 ```
 $ sudo pip install --upgrade pip
 $ pip install --upgrade -r requirements.txt